Irek-h/JWT_CaDS/README.md

 ## Symmetric encryption

 Symmetric encryption algorithms rely on a single key that is shared by two or more users.
 The same key is used to encrypt and decrypt a so-called plaintext that represents the message or data that is being encoded.
-The encryption process involves literally passing plaintext (input) through an encryption algorithm called a cipher, which in turn generates ciphertext (output).
+The encryption process involves literally passing plaintext (input) through an encryption algorithm called a cipher, which in turn generates the ciphertext (output).

 If the encryption algorithm is strong enough, the only way to read the message or access the ciphertext information is to use the appropriate decryption key.
 The decryption process essentially converts the ciphertext back to plaintext.